holdex/developers/docs/CONTRIBUTING.md

 but what the Goal aims to deliver.
 The canonical Spec is a markdown file in `docs/specs/`.

-Google Documents may be used for early ideation and discussion with external stakeholders who are not on GitHub.
+Google Documents may be used for early ideation and discussion.
 Before a Goal is opened, that content must graduate to a markdown spec.
 A Goal description never links a Google Document as its Spec.

 If a Google Document was used, link to it directly in the Goal issue description — not in the Spec.
 The Spec contains only unimplemented behavior.